 For Physics and Astronomy only, we have in addition to our regular Amsterdam Science Talent Scholarships, extra scholarships available for excellent (non-Dutch) EU/EER students.
 The Amsterdam Physics and Astronomy Scholarship.

 Check these pages with relevant information about the programme.

 Biophysics and Biophotonics is a track in the Master's programme Physics and Astronomy, a joint degree programme of the University of Amsterdam and Vrije Universiteit Amsterdam.
 Courses are taught at locations of both universities.
 UvA and VU jointly issue a degree certificate in Physics and Astronomy to graduates.
 As a Physics and Astronomy student in Amsterdam you benefit from expertise, networks and research projects at both universities and affiliated research institutes.

-In September 2018 this Master's track will be renamed to Biophysics and Biophotonics.
+In September 2018 this Master's track has been renamed to Biophysics and Biophotonics.